3400 EURO PER PERSON

 What is the terrain like?

-The trails are well marked with yellow arrows and the scallop shell tile.
+The path from Ferrol to Santiago is 70% pavement; country roads, etc. The trails are well marked with yellow arrows and the scallop shell tile.
 There are some long, slow climbs through farming areas but not Himalayan or Rocky Mountain like terrain.
 The paths are well worn and are not difficult.
 We walk along a lot of secondary farming roads, paths through vineyards, beech and chestnut forests, and old country roads.

 Is there a single supplement?